rizanB/python_dsa/README.md

 ### Introduction

 This playlist covers the basics of data structures and algorithms in Python.
-It includes tutorials on data structures like linked lists and stacks, with more topics to come!
+It includes tutorials on data structures like linked list, stack, queue and tree with more topics to come!

 ### Links